tonywok/realms/README.md

 ## Usage

-I present to you, brave adventurer, the worlds dumbest StarRealms AI.
+I present to you, kind reader, the world's most uninteresting StarRealms game -- death by Viper.

 ```ruby
 game = Realms::Game.new